-These are some film favorites, from the past, that I have treasured for varying reasons, of which I list under each image....
+Some film favorites, from the past, that I have treasured for varying reasons, which I list under each image....

-My very first wedding, of my own, with my best friend, Shelly, in 2002.
-This has been framed and hanging over our piano, since 2002, and serves to remind me that we are never too old to do what we love or to find it and pursue it when we are older...
+The older hands on the violin.
+After working several weddings for a company where I didn’t know the clients, this was my very first wedding, with my best friend, Shelly, in 2002.
+I framed it and hung it in my office to remind me that we are never too old to do what we love or to find it and pursue it when we are older...

 The beautiful Karissa, captured in 2006, with Ilford black and white film, while trying to figure out my digital camera.
 She and her husband Jeff have referred me since and, for that, I am eternally grateful.